Hierarchical structure of the cosmic web and galaxy properties: Results

 \subsection{Galaxies tracing the cosmic web}

 After running \sage\-\ with the parameters according to \cite{Croton16SAGE} for Bolshoi, we identified a total of 7 909 721, or $\sim(199)^3$, galaxies at redshift $z=0$, fulfilling the condition of $M_*>0$.
+It is important to remember that the halo catalogues we used were created using the full-resolution Bolshoi simulation, and not the smoothed ones.
 From those, approximately a third of the full sample (32$\%$), was found in voids across the three hierarchy levels, $19\%$, were residing in walls, $0.8\%$ in filaments and $0.02\%$ in nodes.
 This corresponds to the fifth column of table \ref{table:gals}.
 We have defined the full hierarchy, $ \beta_{124} = \bigcup \beta_s $, with the condition that a given galaxy belongs to the same environment in all the three scales simultaneously.
 Roughly half of the sample matches this criterion.

 Now, to look at how these fractions distribute across the hierarchy, we also include the fractional number of galaxies per environment in \Stop, \Smid, \-\ and \Sbot.
 See columns 2, 3, and 4 of table \ref{table:gals}, respectively.
 In this case the fractions add up to 100$\%$ in each level of the hierarchy.
 From these numbers we notice the impact that the scale of description has in the classification of the membership of galaxies.
 For instance, at the top of the hierarchy we have almost the same percentage of galaxies located voids ($44.5\%$) as we do find in walls ($43.4\%$).
 With a yet smaller fraction of galaxies tracing filaments ($10\%$), and a minuscule population found in nodes, the densest environments ($2\%$).
 However, as we move through the hierarchy, from \Stop \-\ to \Smid \-\ and \Sbot, we can see how those fractions change.
 The fraction of galaxies found in voids increases (from $45\%$ to $49\%$ and finally, $59\%$), and, consequently, the fraction of galaxies in denser environments diminishes.